theforeman/forklift/README.md

 * Ansible - 2.7+
 * [Vagrant Libvirt provider plugin](https://github.com/vagrant-libvirt/vagrant-libvirt) (if using Libvirt)
 * Virtualization enabled in BIOS
+* Some environments (like `centos8-stream-foreman-nightly`) requires [Foreman Operations Collection](https://github.com/theforeman/foreman-operations-collection).
+You can install it from Ansible Galaxy by running `ansible-galaxy collection install theforeman.operations`

 See [Installing Vagrant](docs/vagrant.md) for installation instructions.